jg10545/patchwork/docs/gui.md

   * Sigmoid: Output a logistic function and train with (masked) cross-entropy loss.
 Label smoothing is a standard cheap regularization technique- using a value of 0.1 will change a label of 1 to a label of 0.95 for training purposes.
   * Cosine outputs are also available- while they've produced impressive results in low-shot multiclass problems, I don't find that I'm getting impressive results on single-class multilabel problems.
 Your mileage may vary.
 Trains with (masked) mean average error loss.
 * **Semi-supervised learning:** during training, these techniques will add an additional loss on batches of unlabeled images. **Right now patchwork can only apply one at a time.
 So your value for the other should be zero.**
-  * Entropy regularization: (excellent review paper (here)[http://papers.nips.cc/paper/7585-realistic-evaluation-of-de])Bias the decision boundary toward confident predictions by penalizing the output entropy on unlabeled images.
+  * Entropy regularization: (excellent review paper [here](http://papers.nips.cc/paper/7585-realistic-evaluation-of-de))Bias the decision boundary toward confident predictions by penalizing the output entropy on unlabeled images.
-  * Mean Teacher: ((paper here)[https://arxiv.org/abs/1703.01780]) this is *consistency regularization;* it penalizes differing outputs from different runs through a stochastic network (so make sure you're using this with dropout).
+  * Mean Teacher: ([paper here](https://arxiv.org/abs/1703.01780)) this is *consistency regularization;* it penalizes differing outputs from different runs through a stochastic network (so make sure you're using this with dropout).

 I recommend starting with Global Pooling/maxpool for the fine-tuning network, sigmoid output with label smoothing, and no semi-supervised learning to build a quick benchmark model- then iterate using the model's weak points.